isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 This is low-level, verbose, and error-prone.
-For example, we "forgot" to test for memory exhaustion.
+For example, we "forgot" to test for memory exhaustion and assign new value to `sz`.
 Instead, we could use `vector`:

     vector<int> v;